Life lessons – Now that 2020 has fairly waved us goodbye, I thought of sharing the most important life lessons it had taught me.

 So the life lesson here is to value the time you spend with your people.
 Capture them for tomorrow.

-Today’s happy moments will bring a smile in the most difficult days of tomorrow.
+Today’s happy moments will bring a smile on the most difficult days of tomorrow.
 Value them while you have them.

-Multiple streams of income isn’t a luxury anymore
+8. Multiple streams of income aren’t a luxury anymore

 Life is too unpredictable.
 You may claim you have it all under your control but life takes no time in turning the tables and make you realize otherwise.